Shopify/shopify-api-js/docs/getting_started.md

 HOST_SCHEME={your app's URI scheme} # Either http or https.
 Note http is intended for local development with localhost.
 ```

-## Set up Context
+## Set up config

 First of all, in your `src/index.ts` file, you'll need to set up your application, and initialize the Shopify library.
-Note that you only need to set up `Context` once when your app is loaded, and the library will automatically use those settings whenever they are needed.
+Note that you only need to set up `config` once when your app is loaded, and the library will automatically use those settings whenever they are needed.

-While setting up `Context`, you'll be able to set [which version of the Admin API](https://shopify.dev/concepts/about-apis/versioning) your app will be using.
+While setting up `config`, you'll be able to set [which version of the Admin API](https://shopify.dev/concepts/about-apis/versioning) your app will be using.
 All supported versions are available in `ApiVersion`, including `'unstable'`.
-The `Context.API_VERSION` setting will be applied to all requests made by the library.
+The `config.API_VERSION` setting will be applied to all requests made by the library.

 (See [oauth](./usage/oauth.md#add-your-oauth-callback-route) for use of `ACTIVE_SHOPIFY_SHOPS`)